 When you release music, upload the highest-quality file you have, which means your WAV master.
 Streaming platforms and distributors take a WAV (or another lossless format) and create their own compressed versions for delivery.
 If you upload an MP3, you are giving them an already-degraded source to compress again, which makes the result worse.
 The general principle is the same as setting your levels: feed the cleanest possible signal into every stage, just as you would when gain staging a session.

 Getting the master right before export is what matters most.
 See what mastering is, learn how loud it should be in our LUFS guide, and make sure the mix underneath is solid with our beginner’s guide to mixing.
-The right capture settings start even earlier — see sample rate and bit depth explained.
+The right capture settings start even earlier — see sample rate and bit depth explained, and if you are exporting a 16-bit master from a higher-resolution session, understand what dithering is first.
 For more, visit the mixing and mastering hub.

 Frequently asked questions